ElementsProject/lightning/doc/lightning-datastore.7.md

 c-lightning database, for later retrieval.

-*key* is an array of values (though a single value is treated as a one-element array), to form a heirarchy.
+*key* is an array of values (though a single value is treated as a one-element array), to form a hierarchy.
 Using the first element of the key as the plugin name (e.g. `[ "summary" ]`) is recommended.
 A key can either have children or a value, never both: parents are created and removed automatically.

-*mode* is one of "must-create" (default, fails it it already exists), "must-replace" (fails it it doesn't already exist), "create-or-replace" (never fails), "must-append" (must already exist, append this to what's already there) or "create-or-append" (append if anything is there, otherwise create).
+*mode* is one of "must-create" (default, fails if it already exists), "must-replace" (fails if it doesn't already exist), "create-or-replace" (never fails), "must-append" (must already exist, append this to what's already there) or "create-or-append" (append if anything is there, otherwise create).